Last updated: March 2, 2023

-There is also a small cascading waterfall to be seen, so it’s definitely worth doing this short detour before continuing on the main track.
+There is also a small cascading waterfall, so it’s certainly worth doing this short detour before continuing on the main track.

-Once you’re back on the main track, it’s a pretty straightforward path to follow, with great views to soak in of the waterfall and surrounding scenery from high up.
+Once you’re back on the main track, it’s a pretty straightforward path to follow, with great views of the waterfall and the surrounding scenery from high up.

-Not long after the waterfall first becomes visible from the walking track, it is time to start the rather steep descent into the valley.
+Not long after the waterfall becomes visible from the walking trail, it is time to start the steep descent into the valley.

 This is a section with various staircases and steps heading down.
-It’s certainly steep, but this part of the track has recently been upgraded and it isn’t too hard to conquer.
+It’s certainly steep, but this part of the track has recently been upgraded and is in a very good state.

-The last stretch to the waterfall is fairly easy to do, with interesting rock formations on your left and the flowing of the creek on your right.
+The last stretch to the waterfall is fairly easy to do, with some interesting rock formations on your left and the creek on your right.

 The waterfall that is Minnehaha Falls is a beautiful sight, especially after a period of heavy rain when more water passes through the creek.

 Swimming in the pool at the base of the waterfall is a great experience, especially on a warm summer’s day.
 In fact, Minnehaha Falls is one of the best swimming holes in the Blue Mountains, so do bring your swimmers.

-The pool is easily accessible and and it’s reasonably safe, you just need to be mindful of slippery surfaces and the surrounding rocks and boulders.
+The pool is easily accessible and reasonably safe; you just need to be mindful of slippery surfaces and the surrounding rocks and boulders.

 If you cross the creek and do a bit of rock scrambling to get to the other side of the pool, you can get the best views of the entire waterfall.